LanetNetwork/dnsbalancer/README.md

 3. then UDP packet is parsed into ldns\_pkt structure, and if it is not valid DNS packet, dnsbalancer silently drops it;
-4. if, otherwise, accepted UDP packet is valid DNS query, dnsbalancer extracts query information from it, calculates its CRC64 and stores it in internal hash table along with client socket information;
+4. if, otherwise, accepted UDP packet is valid DNS query, dnsbalancer extracts query information from it and checks request against ACL;
+5. if packet passes ACL, dnsbalancer calculates its CRC64 and stores it in internal hash table along with client socket information;
-5. then unmodified DNS packet is sent to selected forwarder;
+6. then unmodified DNS packet is sent to selected forwarder;
-6. when the forwarder sends reply back, dnsbalancer accepts it first;
+7. when the forwarder sends reply back, dnsbalancer accepts it first;
-7. then dnsbalancer parses received answer into ldns\_pkt structure, dropping invalid packets;
+8. then dnsbalancer parses received answer into ldns\_pkt structure, dropping invalid packets;
-8. to select client to forward answer to, dnsbalancer must again calculate CRC64 of received answer and find appropriate client socket in hash table;
+9. to select client to forward answer to, dnsbalancer must again calculate CRC64 of received answer and find appropriate client socket in hash table;
-9. if there is appropriate record in hash table, dnsbalancer finds it, selects client socket, sends answer to it and removes info about DNS packet from hash table.
+10. if there is appropriate record in hash table, dnsbalancer finds it, selects client socket, sends answer to it and removes info about DNS packet from hash table.

 Meanwhile, garbage collector thread works, and if hash table contains too old records,